legendyen/ETL_Weather_Data/README.md

 **Part1: ETL weather data**

-Extract weather forcast data from Central Weather Bureau and load into MySQL database.
+Extract weather forecast data from Central Weather Bureau and load into MySQL database.

 **Motivation**

-1. Extract- use simple API to scap weather forcast data in json fomrat.
+1. Extract- use simple API to scrap weather forecast data in json format.
 2. Transform- use python Datetime module to transform string into datetime for fucture time interval calculation.
 3. Load- define schema for database (e.g. column datatype) and use pymysql to connect to cursor.